brianloveswords/tastyStorage/README.md

 If you don't want json2.js, you must *plan to provide your own JSON fallback*.
 You can build a version without it by doing `rake build:without_json`.
- The script will check for a global JSON object that has `parse()` and `stringify()` methods and throw an error if one doesn't exist, so make sure to provide a fallback.
+ The script will check at runtime for a global JSON object that has `parse()` and `stringify()` methods and throw an error if one doesn't exist, so make sure to provide a fallback.